-I’m a 37-year old data scientist, activist, and independent aldermanic candidate.
-I earned a PhD in statistics from UIC in 2013.
+I’m a 40-year old statistician, technologist, and activist.
+I earned my PhD in statistics from UIC in 2013.
 I live in Pilsen and work for IBM.
 I’m a volunteer and member of the coordinating committee of the Pilsen Environmental Rights and Reform Organization (P.E.R.R.O.)
 I served two 2-year terms as a community representative (2 years as secretary) on the Pilsen Community Academy Local School Council (2014-2018).
 I’m an organizer for the Chicago R User Group.
 I entered UIC as a freshman 20 years ago and have lived in the area for the last 2 decades after enrolling at UIC as a freshman in 1999.
-I mostly grew up in the suburbs, but am now the fourth generation of the Hernandez family that has called this place home.
+I mostly grew up in the suburbs, but am now the 4th generation of the Hernandez family that has called this place home.

-While I’ve always been interested in politics, my interest grew when the economy collapsed and we elected a mixed-race Chicagoan as President.
+While I’ve always been interested in politics, my interest grew when the economy collapsed and we elected a mixed-race Chicagoan, like myself, as President.
 Since then I’ve studied politics and economics as a hobby and compliment to my research in statistics, game theory, and computer science.
 In 2014 and 2016, I was elected to the Pilsen Academy Local School Council (LSC).
 The LSC worked hard to hire a new principal and to add green space to our school.
 Also in 2014, I unsuccessfully tried to get on the ballot for the 2015 aldermanic race in the 25th ward in Chicago.
 In 2018-19, I got on the ballot for 25th ward alderman.
 While I did not win, I am proud of the campaign that I ran.
 In 2020, I ran for commissioner of the MWRD as a member of the Green Party.
 Our 3-person Green Party slate received over 1 million votes despite receiving no press coverage.